Pay gap consulting and analysis

 Comparing your own pay gap reporting figures against the previous year may reveal a trend.
-Is your action planning proving effective in closing the gender pay gap?
+Is your action planning proving effective in closing an ethnicity or gender pay gap?

 Meanwhile, understanding how you compare against your competitors is important for talent management and to ensure competitiveness for clients, your supply chain and potential investors.

-Our tool will provide pay gap benchmarking against competitors of your choosing with easy-to-understand chart comparisons.
+Our pay gap tool will provide pay gap benchmarking against competitors of your choosing with easy-to-understand chart comparisons.
 Our ethnicity and gender pay gap consultancy service will then help to analyse and propose straightforward actions based on the results.